-Amazon offers control over AWS through their CLI that is what this post is all about.
+Amazon offers control over AWS :cloud: through their CLI that is what this post is all about.

 This section will cover some of the steps I took to get the AWS CLI running on my box.
 I also motivate some of the decisions in the general housekeeping regiment that I enforce.

 virtualenv to contain my python environments so with the target